IdentidadIoT/YellowPushSMSPythonPackage/README.md

 ### Client Reference
 YellowPush API needs your YellowPush credentials.
 You can either pass these directly to the constructor.

+**NOTE:** For better performance you can pass credentials and the account Identifier directly to the constructor (see the code below)

 ```python
 class yellowPushSMS.rest.Client(user, password, account_id = None)